betcherj/CSCI3383_Final/README.md

 # CSCI3383 Algorithms Final Project
-# Search Alg Visualization using networkx for graph creation and Matplotlib for Animation
+# Search Alg Visualization using Networkx for graph creation and Matplotlib for animation